Saturday, July 20, 2024

 Image from https://illustrated007.blogspot.com/2009/04/playboy-publication-of-man-with-golden.html

 “Better for him to fall on the battlefield,” M. reasons.
 “If he brings it off, he’ll have won his spurs back again and we can all forget the past.”
-Bond’s line about being used as a tool left zero impression.
+Bond’s final words about being used as a tool apparently left zero impression.

 The rest of The Man With The Golden Gun never recovers from that oddball opening, nor surpasses it for excitement.
 Instead, it follows a kind of rote but atypically bumptious path for the series.
 Bond infiltrates Scaramanga’s lair after a chance encounter in a bordello, uncovering with relative ease plans that include the desolation of Jamaica’s sugar crop and the exportation of ganja into the United States.